pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 ## 10. Maintenance Support Services

 10.1.
-During the term of this agreement, PYRONOME shall provide the USER with Support Services for the use of the Software by the USER which shall comprise of the following:
+During the term of this Agreement, based on USER's subscription plan, PYRONOME shall provide the USER with support services for the use of the software by the USER which shall comprise of the following:

 - advice by telephone on the Support Line or by e-mail access and response;
 - the dispatch out, at PYRONOME's sole discretion, by post of fix announcements, information regarding forthcoming new releases and technical newsletters;